Unrestricted Warfare: Defense against unrestricted warfare

 The authors note that an old-fashioned mentality that considers military action the only offensive action is inadequate given the new range of threats.
 Instead, the authors advocate forming a "composite force in all aspects related to national interest.
-Moreover, given this type of composite force, it is also necessary to have this type of composite force to become the means which can be utilized for actual operations.
-This should be a "grand warfare method" which combines all of the dimensions and methods in the two major areas of military and non-military affairs so as to carry out warfare.
-This is opposite of the formula for warfare methods brought forth in past wars."
+Moreover, given this type of composite force, it is also necessary to have this type of composite force to become the means that can be utilized for actual operations.
+This should be a "grand warfare method" that combines all of the dimensions and methods in the two major areas of military and non-military affairs so as to carry out warfare.
+This is the opposite of the formula for warfare methods brought forth in past wars."

-Implications

-As the authors state, the new range of options combined with the rising cost (both political and financial) of waging traditional warfare results in the rising dominance of the new alternatives to traditional military action.
-A state that does not heed these warnings is in dire shape.

-In popular culture

-The novels Foreign Influence, Full Black, and Act of War by Brad Thor are based on this book.

-Unrestricted Warfare is heavily referenced in the non-fiction 2019 book Stealth War: How China Took Over While America's Elite Slept.
+Impact and reception

+Originally published as a work of military theory, the book has recently garnered renewed interest against the backdrop of deteriorating US-China relations and the trade war initiated by the first Trump Administration.
+The book is the subject of extensive study by both current and former members of the US military establishment, with numerous papers and articles published on the subject by the National Defense University, Army University Press, and the School of Advanced Warfighting.
+The book is also the source of inspiration for many separate books, such as Stealth War and War Without Rules by US Air Force Brigadier General Robert Spalding.

+The content of the book has also been cited as the source of inspiration for hardline US policies towards the People's Republic of China by former chief strategist to the president of the United States, Steve Bannon.